queryluke/masseffect-5e-data/data/powers/tactical-scan.md

 - name: Telegraphed Attacks
   description: Your HUD alerts you when the creature is about to attack.
 It has
-    disadvantage on ranged and melee attacks against you and you have advantage on any saving throws caused by spells and abilities of the creature.
+    disadvantage on ranged and melee attacks against you and you have advantage on any saving throws caused by powers and abilities of the creature.
 ---
 Spend your action scanning a creature you can see, studying its movement and revealing weaknesses.
 Make a Wisdom (Insight) check, contested by the target's Charisma (Deception) check.
 On a success, you have advantage on